 Ultimately, placing bypass capacitors is an effective method that is applicable to a broad range of designs.
 It maintains a good power delivery network and reliably reduces ground bounce.
-To minimize uncontrolled voltage drops across your designs and uncover other potential power issues, try the Altium PDN Analyzer.
+To minimize uncontrolled voltage drops across your designs and uncover other potential power dissipation issues, try the Altium PDN Analyzer.

 With this tool, you can simulate power delivery across multiple networks simultaneously and easily identify DC voltage or current density issues.
 But the best part is that it is located within Altium Designer’s PCB design software, available for you to transition from schematic to simulation within the same unified design environment.

 Is ground bounce wreaking havoc on your design?
 Get help from an expert at Altium.

 About the AuthorVisit Website More Content by Altium Designer